With the #MeToo movement now ingrained in our culture, modest fashion has grown as more women are dressing for themselves rather than the male gaze.

-For some, it’s a personal preference; they find modesty empowering.
-With the #MeToo movement, women are dressing for themselves than for the male gaze.
+Religion isn’t the only reason women are opting to cover up.
+For some, it’s a personal preference, where modesty is empowering.
+With the #MeToo movement now ingrained in our culture, more women are dressing for themselves rather than the male gaze.

 #MeToo and modesty